story645/proposal/notes/plan.md

 2. functional representation
     i. objects in data space w/ morphisms -> maps of that as source into retinal categories/visual categories ii. mapping is category of artists: codds -> CW simplex space (kind of function of little simplexes into color/transparency layers, don't have to worry about resolution)
+3. meta rules - we're trying to formalize the rules for writing something like altair - how do you write a thing you can build a robust domain specific altair/ggplot

 Scipy
 ------